Rising Damp Treatment

 To treat effectively, the moisture source must be located and fixed or the excess moisture will continue to damage the walls.

 Condensation is often dismissed as a less serious form of dampness, but it can eventually lead to damaged walls and mould growth in seriously affected areas.
-More noticeable in the colder winter months, condensation on walls is caused when hot humid air cannot escape effectively through traditional ventilation and settles as moisture on cold surfaces like windows and walls.

 Condensation is common in new builds where more effort has been made to trap heat that easily escaped in old buildings.